ryanwebber/bore/docs/index.md

 ### Running Bore
 Bore can be run by simply running `bore --[ninja|make]`.
 The generator must be specified.
-Bore looks for a `bore.lua` file in the same directory by default.
-The project directory can be changed with the `-C` flag, and the default build file can be specified with the `-f` flag, similar to both Make and Ninja.
-The project directory should nearly always be set to the location of your source files, since the project directory is used as the relative path during build file generation (see the [`env`](#envroot_dir) global).
+Bore looks for a `bore.lua` file in the current directory by default, but can be specified with the `-f` flag, similar to both Make and Ninja.
+Bore does _not_ manipulate paths to files specified in build templates, regardless of where the build template is in respect to the current working directory of the shell.
+This is because both Make and Ninja already have support for this built in.
+There is one exception to this which is during file globbing, where Bore will transform paths relative to the shells working directory in order to resolve the files correctly, at which point they will be normalized back to the root of the project.
+In most cases, this just works and you don't need to know about it.

 You can also run Bore with `--dry-run` to parse and validate the build file without actually generating any outputs.